hakkudeus/Air-Alert/Readme.md

 in the config file.
 Then you will need to scroll to the bottom and input your IP settings manually, or as said before use a DHCP.EXE tool from mTCP package

-As stated before, I have some plans to make the app independent from external executables and their stuff, but it might take a while.

 ***tldr;** you need an mTCP config with NIC packet manager interrupt code and DHCP (or manual IP & gateway address, etc) info into it and set the location of the config in your autoexec.bat file;*